 “How can you tell which services are good or bad?”

 “Ask to see their papers, and then double-check with the KCF to see if it’s legit,” Dennis said.
-“And you’ll want to ask around with other Tamers to find out if the place has a good rep. Anyway, this stall should do nicely for your Jagaldie…”
+“And you’ll want to ask around with other Tamers to find out if the place has a good rep. Anyway, this pod should do nicely for your Jagaldie…”

 The two of them got straight to work on setting up the habitat for Slash.
 For substrate, they spread out a layer of wood pellets made from compressed sawdust.
 Dennis explained that the pellets were highly absorbent and contained natural resins and oils that would keep the stable floor clean and cut down on odour.
 They set up a feeding trough with a mixture of hay and fresh produce, and a drinking bowl with fresh, cool water.
 With the basics out of the way, they added enrichment items: a stock tank filled with water for Slash to soak in, logs and branches for him to gnaw on, a rubbing pad for him to scratch himself against, and a rock for him to sharpen his tail blade on.
 Ben also fetched a cardboard box from the trunk of his car containing Slash’s toys.

 “T-thanks,” Ben stammered, his cheeks burning.
 Body heat built up in the stall quickly, especially with the air conditioning on the fritz.
 Dennis had taken his shirt off while they were working and Ben couldn’t help but admire his sleek swimmer’s build and smooth, light brown skin adorned with intricate tattoos.
 He found himself irresistibly drawn towards Dennis’ warm expression and soothing voice.
 Ben had never met a sexier guy in his entire life.
-The tall, handsome Tamer’s praise made his heart beat a few ticks faster.
+Whenever the tall, handsome Tamer praised him it made his heart beat a few ticks faster.
 He immediately crouched so he could hide the growing bulge in his pants under the pretense of unpacking Slash’s box of toys.
-“So, do we have anything else we need to set up?”
+He tried imagining his mother in an effort to quell his loins.

 “This’ll do for now,” Dennis said.
 “It’s kinda slapdash but it’s good enough for quarantine.
 We’ll call in the vet tomorrow to do a health check.
 If the tests come back positive we’ll gradually introduce him to the other Kreatures over the next few weeks.
 We need to know how they’ll react to each other before we properly integrate them.
 I don’t think there should be too much trouble, though.
 The paddock has plenty of space.”